AdelKS/LinuxGamingGuide/README.md

 - Playing while doing another heavy workload, like stream with software encoding, works better with the cpuset trick.
 ## Wine

 Wine can have quite the impact on games, both positive and negative.
 Latest wine from Lutris works fine.
-You can give a try to [wine-tkg](https://github.com/Frogging-Family/wine-tkg-git), it offers quite the amount of performance-improving patches (especially `Fsync` + `Futex2`).

 ### Environment variables